Chart Color Schemes

 Health

-Health performance in Foster is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Foster is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Foster faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover is low at approximately 46%, covering around 994 people, compared to the national average of 55.7%.
+Foster faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high for common health conditions across both younger and older age cohorts.
+Private health cover is extremely low at approximately 46% of the total population (around 994 people), compared to 50.5% across the rest of Victoria, and the national average of 55.7%.

 Frequently Asked Questions - Health